-Liz Brogden is a PhD candidate with the Urban Informatics group in the QUT Design Lab.
-She has a Master of Architecture and Bachelor of Environmental Design from the University of Western Australia, and professional experience on a range of residential, commercial, and public architectural projects.
+Her PhD is currently under examination, and she has Master of Architecture and Bachelor of Environmental Design degrees from the University of Western Australia.
+Prior to commencing her PhD, Liz worked in architectural practice on a range of residential, commercial, and public architectural projects.

 + Research Assistant, Unit Development DYB111 Architectural Visualisation

 + PhD Candidate, (2014 – 2019) Architecture & Disaster

 + Research Assistant, Rockhampton’s Resilient Future (Centre for Subtropical Design)